broadinstitute/gatk/docs/CNV/howtogcnv.md

 **Comments on select parameters**

 - For WGS, the default 1000 `--bin-length` is the recommended starting point for typical 30x data.
-Be sure to set `--interval-padding 0` to disable padding into N-regions.
+Be sure to set `--padding 0` to disable padding outside of given genomic regions.
 Bin size should correlate with depth of coverage, e.g. lower coverage data should use larger bin size while higher coverage data can support smaller bin size.
 The size of the bin defines the resolution of CNV calls.
 The factors to consider in sizing include how noisy the data is, average coverage depth and how even coverage is across the reference.
-- For targeted exomes, provide the exome capture kit's target intervals with `-L`, set `--bin-length 0` to disable binning and pad the intervals with `--interval-padding 250` or other desired length.
+- For targeted exomes, provide the exome capture kit's target intervals with `-L`, set `--bin-length 0` to disable binning and pad the intervals with `--padding 250` or other desired length.
 - Provide intervals to exclude from analysis with `--exclude-intervals` or `-XL`, e.g. centromeric regions.
 Consider using this option especially if data is aligned to a reference other than GRCh38.
 The workflow enables excluding regions later again using `-XL`.
 A frugal strategy is to collect read counts using the entirety of intervals and then to exclude undesirable regions later at the FilterIntervals step ([section 2](#2)), the DetermineGermlineContigPloidy step ([section 3](#3)), at the GermlineCNVCaller step ([section 5](#5)) and/or post-calling.

 ---